zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

 ``PythonImports``
 -----------------

-As the name suggests, the ``PythonImports`` importer handles ingestion of Python modules, specifically from PyPI.
+As the name suggests, the ``PythonImports`` importer handles the importing of Python modules, specifically from PyPI.

 The required modules can be specified as arguments to the importer, or listed in a requirements.txt file specified by the ``file`` argument.